charvey2718/PFFM/README.md

 ## Citation

-Once the article is published, citation info with be provided here so that the work can be properly referenced.
+Once the article is published, citation info will be provided here so that the work can be properly referenced.